Flow Solver Tutorials

 Files

-A namelist file must be created as “fun3d.nml” to control the execution of the solver (initial conditions, physical models, etc.).
+The namelist file, fun3d.nml, is used to control the execution of the solver (initial conditions, physical models, etc.).
 The following is a very simple example for basic execution.
-There are more aggressive strategies available as this is only academic.
+There are more aggressive strategies available, but this will be sufficient to get started.

 &project